ChickTechRDU/rpi-wordpress-screen/social-media-ticker/python-workshop.md

 ```

 This is an instruction that tells the computer to "print" the text "Hello Chicktech!" to the
 screen.
-Python is a simple but powerful programming language that is famously easy to learn but
-still powerful enough to --TODO: insert some cool statistic about how widely python is used--.
+According to [Tiobe](https://www.infoworld.com/article/3331603/pythons-popularity-surges-as-a-mainstay-language.html), which ranks languages based on numbers of engineers in the field and search trends across search engines, python is currently the third most popular language.
+Python will likely continue to gain marketshare since it is easy to learn and use and still powerful enough to be used by some of the most visited sites on the internet like [pintrest](https://www.pinterest.com/) and [reddit](https://www.reddit.com).

 Let's try it out!